Rikhil777/System_Virus_Detector/README.md

-# SVD - System Virus Detector 🛡️
+# SVD - System Vulnerability Detector 🛡️

-SVD (System Virus Detector) is a **dark-mode** web application that scans a system for security vulnerabilities, including:
+SVD (System Vulnerability Detector) is a web application that scans a system for security vulnerabilities, including:
 - Open and vulnerable ports
 - List of system users
 - Firewall status